outpost-os/sentry-kernel/README.md

 This kernel aims to be fully portable.
 Its initial target are ARM Cortex-M MCUs (starting with STM32) and thus one needs a cross toolchain for such target.
 One can use any cross toolchain as long as this is a GNU compatible compiler for Cortex-M. The reference toolchain used for `CI/CD` is bundled in this project using `meson` wrap mechanism.

+Cross-toolchain relative need to be declared so that the `meson` build system is able to detect overall cross-compilers and associated tools.
+This is done by defining `cross-files`.
+The meson build system describes these cross file [here](https://mesonbuild.com/Cross-compilation.html).

 ### Project bootstrap

 A common good practice is `do not inject environment variable for build configuration`.
 For this purpose, `meson` does not allow using relative path in toolchain definition.
 Toolchain path **_must_** be absolute.